hfloyd/Dragonfly.Umbraco10.Theming/README.md

 Example for a View:

-    var thisTheme = Model.Theme;
+    var thisTheme = ThemeHelper.GetSiteThemeName(Model);
     var themeConfiguration = ThemeHelper.GetThemeConfig(thisTheme);

-    @Html.GetTypedGridHtml(Model.GridProperty, themeConfiguration.GridRenderer)
+    @Html.GetGridHtml(Model, "GridPropertyAlias", themeConfiguration.GridRenderer)

-This allows you to store the basic renderers all together outside of the Themes for reuse across Themes.
+This allows you to store the basic renderers all together outside of the Themes (in the standard root-level "/Views/Partials/grid/" folder) for reuse across Themes.

 ## Theme Conventions ##

-Any folder in the root "Themes" folder will have its name uses as an available Theme, except for folders which start with a tilda (~), which will be ignored by the Theme Picker.
+Any folder in the "Themes" folder will have its name used as an available Theme, except for folders which start with a tilda (~), which will be ignored by the Theme Picker.

 Any css file in the "Themes/~CssOverrides" folder will be available in the CSS Picker.

 ### Views ###

 The Views folder in your Theme is where all customized View files should go.
 Just like in the main Umbraco-provided Views folder, you can have a "Partials" subfolder, etc. When a page is routed to its View, the Theme folder will be checked first, and if a matching file is not found there, it will default to the file in the primary Views folder (so make sure **all** your templates do have a file in the primary Views folder - even if it is blank).

 ### Assets ###

 You can organize your assets folder however you like, but keep in mind that certain ThemeHelper functions rely upon knowing where the CSS and JS files are located.
 If you can standardize across all your themes, and make sure the AppSettings reflects your folder structure, that would be best.
-The config values represent the path once inside the '/MY_THEME/Assets/' folder:
+The config values represent the path once inside the 'Themes/MY_THEME/Assets/' folder:

 	"DragonflyTheming": {
 		...